AssuranceMaladieSec/assurancemaladiesec.github.io/_posts/2021-09-22-security-txt-implementation-at-assurance-maladie.md

 It is also a sure external hosting as we have decided to **sign all of our commits**, not only for code we published but also for static ressources like reporting policy web page or GnuPG public key file.

+## Final Benefits on the reporting side

+We are now at the end of September 2021, several months after the deployment of `security.txt` file on most of our sites/services which occured during the first quarter of 2021.

+And finally, you have done all of this **for what kind of results**, mate?

+* **Before the deployment:** we have received **very few if any external reports** during many years.

+* **Several months after** (end of September 2021): **we have received a dozen of security vulnerabilities reports** through this new announcement channel.
+Some of them have notably led us to focus on not previously investigated grey areas of our services (sofware stack components, way to expose some services and so on).
+Thank to all reporters for that!

+* **Why it is so effective?** After asking the reporters (who are usually bug bounty hunters or infosec profesionals), it is because `security.txt` is used by them on a daily basis as the main way to reach out Security teams during reporting phase of their findings.

+* **Security researchers acknowledgement:** After validation, and fix if necessary, of these vulnerabilities, **we credit the security vulnerabilities reporters** on [our acknowledgement page].

 ## Limitations

 Of course, this centralized deployment does not provide 100% service coverage as we also have SaaS or external hosted services.
-But as we do not have a lot of them, we can reach a good global coverage without a not to big effort of security.txt deployment among these external providers.
+But as we do not have a lot of them, we can reach a good global coverage without a not to big effort of `security.txt` deployment among these external providers.

-And, even if you want to use security.txt, it is not a silver bullet!
+And, even if you want to use `security.txt`, **it is not a silver bullet!**

 Before using it, you will have to set up a well defined vulnerability management inside your company.
 Without it, no magic will happen.